 So, for our break, I chose Cookie Land.
 I love this place for 2 things: their kataifi, filaments of filo dough filled with sugar, cinnamon, almonds and pistachios, and their vaflaki (mini-cubes of waffle) with bacon and cheese!
-With a coffee obviously (Article to come).
+With a coffee obviously.

-Let's continue with another museum that I particularly like, the National Archaeological Museum of Athens, 44 rue Patission.
+Let's continue with another museum that I particularly like, the National Archaeological Museum of Athens, 44 Patission Street.
 It was established in 1889 and is the largest archaeological museum in Greece.

-It displays nearly 11,000 objects on 8,000 square meters, from early Prehistory to Late Antiquity.
+It displays nearly 11,000 objects on 8,000 square metres, from early Prehistory to Late Antiquity.

 Museum where you will find the golden mask of Agamemnon!
 But also, an impressive collection of funerary objects, sculptures, Egyptian antiquities, and a hall dedicated to the ruins of Akrotiri, a city of Santorini in the Bronze Age.

 A short walk in the evening, all cities have a particular charm in the dark, but I think Athens becomes even more mystical, as if time stopped.
 Well, almost, because here they like to party until late at night, and cafes, bars and restaurants abound with a splendid view of the Acropolis obviously!
 City Zen, 360, La Vista, Savaas ...
 Don’t be afraid to venture, the access is made by lifts hidden in small entrances.

 Back to Kimon Hotel, I like staying here when I'm in Athens, it's located in Plaka, my favourite neighbourhood, halfway between the busy shopping streets and the Acropolis.
 So, I can walk easily or take the metro.

 And to finish this busy day, a very funny Halloween video to relax.
 Enjoy!